Subpage title

 Cohaere Ensemble is a Polish ensemble performing Baroque and pre-Classical music on historical instruments.
 The name Cohaere, meaning cohesive and inseparable, is inspired by the physical phenomenon of cohesion.
 This concept refers to the resistance of a physical body to being divided, a resistance characterized by strong intermolecular forces that bind particles together.

-Internationally, it has appeared at festivals such as Musiques Baroques à Savennieres, Oude Musik, Fringe Torroella L’Estartit, Festival d’Ambronay, Kvarner Festival, Les Apartés, and Concentus Moraviae.
-They have also performed in venues such as Centro di Musica Antica Ghislieri, Radio France Musique, and NOSPR.
+Internationally, it has performed at festivals such as Musiques Baroques à Savennieres, Oude Musik, Fringe Torroella L’Estartit, Festival d’Ambronay, Kvarner Festival, Les Apartés, and Concentus Moraviae, as well as in renowned venues like Centro di Musica Antica Ghislieri, Radio France Musique, and NOSPR.

-Cohaere has won numerous international music competitions, with their most significant achievement being the 1st prize at the CIMA – International Early Music Competition in Loire Valley in 2021.
-From 2022 to 2024, Cohaere Ensemble was part of the European project EEEMERGING+ , supporting the most talented young early music ensembles.
-In the 2024/25 artistic season, the ensemble plans to record its first album and make its debut performance at the Actus Humanus Festival in Gdańsk.
+The ensemble has received numerous international awards, most notably the 1st Prize at the CIMA – International Early Music Competition in Loire Valley (2021).
+From 2022 to 2024, Cohaere Ensemble was part of the European project EEEMERGING+ , supporting outstanding young early music ensembles.
+In the 2024/25 season, the group will record its debut album and perform for the first time at the Actus Humanus Festival in Gdańsk.

 We renew the sound of centuries